Agoric/documentation/main/zoe/api/zoe-contract-facet.md

     results are not allowed).

-    `decrementBy()` has different behavior from `incrementBy()` if the original or staged allocation does not the keyword specified for an amount in the `amountKeywordRecord` argument.
+    `decrementBy()` has different behavior from `incrementBy()` if the original or staged allocation does not have the keyword specified for an amount in the `amountKeywordRecord` argument.
 There are two cases to look at; when the corresponding amount to subtract is empty and when it isn't.
     ```js
     // Make an empty seat.